zenecture/neuroflow/README.md

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/errgraph3.png" width=448 height=321 />

-If you want to be more flexible, e.g. piping the loss over the wire to a real-time dashboard, you can provide function `action` of type `Double => Unit` which gets executed in the background after each training epoch, using the respective loss as input.
-Melting loss curves drawn on huge monitors are beautiful.
+To be more flexible, we can provide function `action` of type `Double => Unit` which gets executed in the background after each training step, using the respective loss as input.
+One example is sending the loss to a real-time TV dashboard.

+It is a good idea to make use of a `Waypoint[V]` for long sessions, since they can be difficult, e. g. running on not always stable cloud instances, or to backup expensive iterations.
+Every `nth` steps, the specified function is executed, receiving as input the iteration count and a snapshot of the weights.

+# Evaluation

-After work is done, the trained net can be evaluated like a regular function:
+When training is done, the net can be evaluated like a regular function:

 ```scala
 val x = ->(0.0, 1.0)